What We Learnt From Being First-Timers At Disney World

 We managed to visit Magic Kingdom, Hollywood Studios, Epcot, Animal Kingdom and Typhoon Lagoon, so we actually only missed out Blizzard Beach which I think was pretty good going (and maybe a little crazy with 2 small children in tow!) when we only had 7 days.
 But even in such a short amount of time, I learnt an awful lot about Disney, about what is worth doing and what isn’t and I certainly quickly discovered which parks were amazing in my eyes and which weren’t.
 So I thought I’d share a little insight from our very first trip to Disney World, Florida.

 This is a must in my opinion.
-Magic Kingdom is where the real Disney magic happens.
+The Magic Kingdom is where the real Disney magic happens.
 As soon as we arrived on our first day, the parade was making its way down Main Street– we couldn’t believe our luck!
 And of course, it is the home of the iconic castle which just mesmerises you from the moment you set eyes on it.
 I could have spent all day just in this area, soaking up the atmosphere, looking at the castle, watching the shows and milling around the shops.
+It was everything I had ever dreamed of and here I was finally experiencing it on my first Disney trip.

 It is a large park and there are a lot of rides and things to see so getting there early is probably the best idea, however, when you have children this doesn’t always happen.
 Remembering everything, packing changes of clothes, nappies, snacks, water, suncream etc all takes up time, as does persuading them to get out the villa or hotel (especially if it has a pool!) so do not panic if you aren’t there at opening.
 We never were and we got in easily, they have great systems in place and the parades and characters happen regularly throughout the day so you won’t miss them.